 Mr. Dickinson is a retired officer of Scripps Bank in La Jolla, California, and was a director of that bank from 1990 until 2000.
 Mr. Dickinson is also a director of OPUBCO, the Broadmoor Hotel, H.G.
-Fenton Company, and the National Cowboy & Western Heritage Museum.
+Fenton Company, and the National Cowboy Hall of Fame & Western Heritage Center.
 He is the chairman of The Scripps Foundation for Medicines and Science.